gauthamvasan/blog/_posts/Musings/2026-07-04-the-emperor-has-no-clothes.md

 </p>

 <p align="justify">
 I don't know how my story ends.
-Honestly, I have no fucking clue what to do either.
+Honestly, I have no clue what to do either.
 All I know is what the Stoics taught: assent to what is true, deny what is false.
 And that begins with speaking what I perceive to be true.
 </p>